Guidance for Approved Training Providers

 Please tell us about the people in your organisation who you would like to be included as accredited trainers in the Directory.

-Guidance Note 5: Q12 – This is where you can tell us about the trainers you would like including in the Directory, why they are suitable, their level of experience and the amount of capacity they have to contribute.
+Q11 – This is where you can tell us about the trainers you would like including in the Directory, why they are suitable, their level of experience and the amount of capacity they have to contribute.
 You will be required to supply scanned copies of original training certificates and submit them with your application.

 General Terms & Conditions